What Are Georgia's Defamation Laws?

 • if the plaintiff is under the age of 18 at the time of the allegedly defamatory statement (Georgia Code 9-3-90).

-What If You Miss the Filing Deadline?
+What If You Miss the Statute of Limitations Deadline?

 If more than a year has passed since the defamatory statement was made, but you try to file a defamation lawsuit in Georgia's courts anyway, the court will almost certainly dismiss your case.
-If that happens, you''ll have lost your right to ask any court for a legal remedy for the defamation.
+If that happens, you'll have lost your right to ask any court for a legal remedy for the defamation.

 It's important to note that the one-year Georgia statute of limitations isn't just a factor if you've decided to take your defamation case to court.
 It's also crucial to your position if you're negotiating an out-of-court settlement with the person who made the statement.
 If the statute of limitations deadline has passed, and the other side knows that your filing a lawsuit is now a procedural impossibility, you'll have lost all your leverage.
+Learn more about the timeline of a defamation claim.

 How It Works